Fearless (Fleur East album)

 The album was scheduled to be supported by East's first headline tour The Fearless Experience, but this was postponed due to the COVID-19 pandemic.

 Singles

 The lead single, "Favourite Thing", was released on 4 January 2019.
 A music video was also released the same day.
-The song peaked at number 80 on the UK singles chart marking here second entry on the chart.
+The song peaked at number 80 on the UK singles chart marking her second entry on the chart.

 A second single titled "Figured Out" was released on 4 October 2019 along with a music video.

 On 18 November 2019, a third single, "Size" was released through Platinum East/BMG Label.
 The song also featured on the final Debenhams Christmas advert before the stores closing.

 On 31 January 2020, the fourth single, "Lucky" was announced with an album pre-order.

 The fifth single "Mine" was released on 20 March 2020 alongside the album and a music video to promote the album.